ARRIVING IN TOKYO

 If you’re planning to travel to a lot of destinations in Japan you should purchase a JR Rail Pass before you arrive in Japan as you’ll get unlimited travel on the JR network and free travel on a lot of the Shinkansen Bullet Trains.
 Prices start at about ¥29,110 for an Ordinary adult seven-day pass and ¥38,880 for an adult seven-day Green Pass (First Class).
 If you’re planning on visiting other areas of Japan besides Tokyo then the Shinkansen Bullet Train (see picture above right) that travels at 240-320 km/h (150-198 mph) is the fastest and most convenient way to get there.

-The easiest way to get around Tokyo is on the JR Yamanote Line that runs in a loop around Tokyo.
+One of the best ways to get around Tokyo is on the JR Yamanote Line that runs in a loop around Tokyo.
 Shibuya, Ebisu, Harajuku, Shinjuku and Shinagawa as well as many other popular train stations are on the Yamanote Line so it’s not difficult to get to the main areas of interest.

 WI-FI IN JAPAN

 Many hotels, public areas, restaurants and cafés have free Wifi in Japan.
-However, many people complain about dropped signals and poor connections in these places.
+However, people often complain about dropped signals and poor connections in these places.
 Tourists may also face the inconvenience of only being able to use Wifi in designated areas so the best way to get around this is to buy a SIM card or rent a mobile phone or pocket Wifi unit when you get to Haneda or Narita Airport.

-You can rent a pocket Wifi router from JALABC at their Global Wi-Fi counter at Haneda Airport (International Terminal 2nd Floor) between the hours of 6:30am and 11:45pm.
+You can also rent a pocket Wifi router from JALABC at their Global Wi-Fi counter at Haneda Airport (International Terminal 2nd Floor) between the hours of 6:30am and 11:45pm.
 The cost of their pocket Wifi units start at ¥1,500 for two days and go up to about ¥7,000 for 30 days.
-If you’re arriving at Narita Airport visit one of the QL Liner counters in the arrival lobby, or the North Wing arrival counter of Terminal 1, or the arrival lobby of Terminal 2 for pick-up.
+Alternatively, if you’re arriving at Narita Airport visit one of the QL Liner counters in the arrival lobby, or the North Wing arrival counter of Terminal 1, or the arrival lobby of Terminal 2 for pick-up.

-BYO DEODORANT, CLOTHING AND SHOES!
+TRAVEL ESSENTIALS — BYO DEODORANT, CLOTHING AND SHOES!

 Most Japanese people claim they don’t perspire or glisten like Westerners do and if Japanese men think they’re going to sweat they’ll wear a thin vest underneath their shirt so if you’ve heard the rumours, yes it’s true, it’s very difficult to find an effective deodorant in Japan.
 Therefore, you should definitely BYO (bring your own) deodorant from your home country and plenty of it if you’re planning on living in Japan.
 The weather during the rainy season in Tokyo in June/July can be incredibly humid so you’ll definitely need something to make you feel cleaner and more comfortable.